Psychology BSc (Hons) – 2022 entry

-Psychology is the scientific study of behaviour, mental health and neuropsychological functioning.
-It seeks to understand what makes us who we are, how our minds work, and what influences our behaviour and social relationships.
+On this course, you’ll study the scientific evidence of behaviour, mental health and neuropsychological functioning, to understand what makes us who we are, how our minds work, and what influences our decisions and social relationships.

-- In your first year, you will study core areas of psychology and research methods to develop the foundations of psychological literacy.
-This will be supported by small-group skills tutorials.
+In your first year, you’ll study core areas of psychology and research methods, to develop your foundations of psychological literacy.
+This will be supported by small group skills tutorials.

-- In Year 2, you’ll study more advanced level modules that deal with contemporary issues in each area of psychology.
-You’ll also take a unique module that supports your professional skills development, which will cover placement or job preparation and career options available in the psychology field.
+In your second year, you’ll learn about contemporary issues that impact every area of psychology.
+You’ll also complete a module that supports your professional skills development, covering placements, job preparation and career options available in the psychology field.